9. Internal control and risk management

 - a high standard of risk management.

 Risk management is planned as a whole, with the objective of comprehensively identifying, assessing, monitoring and safeguarding the company’s operations, the environment, personnel and assets from various threats and risks.
-Due to the nature of the company’s basic mission, risks are also assessed from the perspective of society in general.
+Due to the nature of the company’s core mission, risks are also assessed from the perspective of society in general.

 Continuity management is a part of risk management.
 Its objective is to improve the organisation’s capacity to prepare and to react in the best possible way should risks occur, and to ensure the continuity of operations in such situations.